-When I was a young Christian, God intervened to save my life when I fell overboard from my father’s fishing boat.
-In our net that day, we had caught at least two or three tons of fish, and to bring them aboard; we had to maneuver the boat in such a way to bring the net to the side of the boat.
-This meant that my father had to reverse the engine.
+The world we live in has a way of making us procrastinate about important decisions.
+Please allow me to illustrate: When I was a young Christian, I fell overboard from my father’s fishing boat.
+We had caught at least two or three tons of fish, and to bring them aboard; we had to carefully maneuver the boat to get the net to the side of the boat.
+My father had to go ahead on the engine and then reverse.
 As the boat went forward, I was to pin the net under the transom stern rail at the back end of the boat.
-As the net tightened, it caught me and pulled me over the rear of the boat, where my father could not see me.
+As the net tightened, it closed on my fingers and pulled me over the rear of the boat, where my father could not see me.

 It was winter, and the shock of the cold hit me hard.
-I had long boots on that went to my thighs.
+I had long boots on that went up to my thighs.
 They quickly filled up with water and started dragging me down.
-On top of that, my father did not realize I was down there and was now going in reverse, sucking my body down towards the propeller.
-I grabbed hold of the net and started panicking pulling down all the loose net into the water.
+Also, my father did not realize I had gone overboard and was now reversing the boat, sucking my body towards the propeller.
+I grabbed the net and started panicking, pulling down the loose net into the water.
 Of course, all this happened so quickly as I stared death in the face.

-Thankfully, one of the other boats nearby saw what had happened and radioed my father to put the engine into neutral.
-He dashed to the back of the boat, put his feet on the loose net, and looking down at me in the water, said, “What on earth are you doing down there?”
-Panting for breath, I held onto the net to stop from going under, for the problem was that I could not swim.
-I had always meant to learn to swim, but I never got around to it, and suddenly I needed to know how to stay on the top of the water.
-My Father saved me that day.
-Dad passed down a rope to put under my arms and hauled me out of the water using the winch.
+Thankfully, one of the other boats nearby saw what had happened and radioed my father to neutralize the engine.
+He dashed to the rear of the boat, put his feet on the loose net, and, looking down at me in the water, said, “What on earth are you doing down there?”
+Panting for breath, I held onto the net to stop myself from going underwater.
+The problem was that I had put off learning how to swim.
+I had always meant to learn that skill, but I never got around to it, and suddenly I needed to know how to stay on the top of the water and not drown.
+My Father saved me that day by passing down a rope to put under my arms and hauling me back on board using the winch.

-My mistake had been to put off until a later date that which I needed to learn.
-I have now learned to swim!
-This foolish lack of action is the same mistake that the five unwise virgins had made.
+My mistake was to put off until a later date what I needed to learn.
+Needless to say, I have now learned to swim!
+This foolish lack of action is similar to the same mistake the five unwise virgins made.
 They always meant to get their lives right and prepare themselves with more oil.
-But they never did anything to prepare for the eventuality that their lamp would need to be alight.
+But they never did anything to prepare for the eventuality that their lamp would need to be alight; they thought the Bridegroom was coming during the daylight.
 This need for action before the time Christ comes is the primary emphasis of the parable—do not put off to a later date getting prepared for the coming of the bridegroom.
-Be ready and always on the watch, because you do not know the day or the hour (Matthew 25:13).
+Be ready and always on the watch because you do not know the day or the hour (Matthew 25:13).

 Hell is populated with people that meant well.
 They may have heard of Christ and intended to get their lives right with Him, and then suddenly will come a time when they will need to know Him, and it will be too late.
 They will come to the door only to find it shut, and the Master at the door will tell them that He doesn't know them.
-I don't want even to imagine their faces when they find the door closed on them as Christ promised.
-You cannot wait until that day to make your decision about what you will do with the claims of Christ.
-There will be many who always meant to turn their lives over to Christ, but they will be shut out of joy eternal.
+I don't even want to imagine their faces when they find the door closed on them as Christ promised.
+You cannot wait until that day to decide what you will do with the claims of Christ.
+There will be many who meant to turn their lives over to Christ, but they will be shut out of joy eternal.

-They had also made a big mistake in thinking that there would be another opportunity when the time came.
+They also made a big mistake in thinking there would be another opportunity when the time came.
 Do not make the same error.
-The bridegroom will come in a time you are not expecting Him.
-They were not expecting the bridegroom to arrive so late into the night.
-The unwise virgins had made assumptions as to the timing of His return.
+The bridegroom will come at a time many are not expecting Him.
+The unwise virgins made assumptions as to the timing of His return.
 They had heard that He was coming early, and they believed it!
 They were not prepared to endure the darkness.

 Another mistake they made was to think that they could come later and find the door still open.
 When the foolish virgins finally arrived, they were surprised to see that there was no entrance for them.
-There are some Bible teachers today that say that after the Church has been taken out of the way, there will be a second opportunity—do not believe it!
-Do not contemplate any thought in your mind that, after Jesus comes for His Church in the rapture, there will still be an opportunity to get in.
-I see here no time whatsoever between the coming of the bridegroom and the shutting of the door.
-Jesus speaks a warning of no second opportunity in another place in this way:
+Today, some Bible teachers say that after the Church is taken up to be with Christ, there will be a second opportunity for those left behind—do not believe it!
+Do not contemplate any thought that there will still be an opportunity to get in after Jesus comes for His Church in the rapture.
+I see here no time whatsoever between the coming of the Bridegroom and the shutting of the door.
+Jesus also spoke a warning of no second opportunity in Luke 17:

-The door of salvation was shut in both instances at the same time that judgment fell.
-In both cases, there was no later opportunity to be saved.
-The five foolish virgins did not expect that maybe the Bridegroom would come in the dark time.
-I want you to think of the anguish of the hearts of those who put off their need of getting their lives right with God.
+In both instances in the passage of Scripture above, the door of salvation was shut when God’s judgment fell.
+There was no later opportunity to be saved.
+It is tragic to think of the anguish in the hearts of those who put off their need to get their lives right with God.
 Perhaps they will see a glimpse of your joy through the windows.
-Maybe they will hear the singing and cry out in pain of heart, “Lord, Lord,’ they said, ‘open the door for us’!”
+Maybe they will hear the singing and cry out in heart pain, “Lord, Lord,’ they said, ‘open the door for us’!”
 (Matthew 25:11).
-For those of us who are walking with Christ, this should drive us to our knees in prayer.
-Do you have a spouse, sons, and daughters, or relatives that are yet outside and still not worried about that day and what will happen?
+For those walking with Christ, this should drive us to our knees in prayer.
+Do you have a spouse, sons, daughters, or relatives that are yet outside and still not worried about that day and what will happen?
 I can give no hope to those still outside of His knowledge.

-You may say, "Why did not the wise share their oil?
-That's not very ‘Christian' of them!"
-A relationship with God cannot be on your terms; God requires you to come on His terms, through the substitutionary death of Christ.
+You may say, "Why didn’t the wise share their oil?
+That's not very 'Christian' of them!"
+A relationship with God cannot be on your terms; God requires you to come on His terms through the substitutionary death of Christ.
 William Barclay said, “A man cannot borrow a relationship with God.
 He must possess it for himself.
 A man cannot borrow a character; he must be clothed with it.
 The time to make sure you are ready is now.”

-The story is told of an infidel [a person who does not believe in Christ] who died after willing his farm to the devil.
-This gave the court some cause for head-scratching, but after several months of deliberation it handed down the following decision: "It is decided that the best way to carry out the wish of the deceased is to allow the farm to grow weeds, the soil to erode, and the house and the barn to rot.
+The story is told of an infidel [a person who does not believe in Christ] who died after making his will and bequeathing his farm to the devil.
+This gave the court some cause for head-scratching about how to follow his last wishes, but after several months of deliberation, it handed down the following decision: "It is decided that the best way to carry out the wish of the deceased is to allow the farm to grow weeds, the soil to erode, and the house and the barn to rot.
 In our opinion, the best way to leave something to the devil is to do nothing."
 Therein lies a truth.
-Few of us would ever admit to such infidelity, but many will procrastinate and postpone the great decisions of life and end up having willed our soul to the devil.
+Few of us would ever admit to such infidelity, but many will procrastinate and postpone the great decisions of life and end up having willed our souls to the devil.

 For he says, "In the time of my favor I heard you, and in the day of salvation I helped you."
 I tell you, now is the time of God's favor, now is the day of salvation (2 Corinthians 6:2).